huggingface/huggingface_hub/docs/adding-a-library.md

 ```

 The file is now downloaded and stored in my cache: `~/.cache/huggingface/hub`.
 It isn't necessarily noticeable for
-small files such as a configuration file - but larger files, such as model files would be hard to work with if they had to be re-downloaded every time.
-Downloads of large files are fast because we use Cloudfront (a CDN) to geo-replicate downloads so they're blazing fast from anywhere on the globe.
+small files such as a configuration file - but larger files, such as model files would be hard to work with if they
+had to be re-downloaded every time.
+Additionally, these large files will always be downloaded with a blazing fast
+download speed: we use Cloudfront (a CDN) to geo-replicate downloads across the globe.

 If the repository is updated with a new version of the file we just downloaded, then the `huggingface_hub` will
 download the new version and store it in the cache next time, without any action needed from your part to specify